 AMERICAN INDIAN STUDIES GUIDE TO COURSE OFFERINGS

 Below is a sample of courses that have been offered over the last couple years.
 This listing is not all inclusive and is merely a guide to be used in consultation with the Chair of the program and/or your academic advisor.
 The listing of a course here should not be considered a recommendation for all students.
 Since each student has unique program needs, courses from this list and elsewhere should be discussed before enrollment.
+These courses are available depending on faculty availability.

 - Click here for UPCOMING American Indian Studies Courses